Stewart and Pat Kwoh

 Lorine (Erika) Saito

-Erika’s background includes over 15 years as a California credentialed teacher with a reading certificate, and has worked in a range of K-12 educator roles from classroom teacher to ELD/Sheltered Programs Department Chair, and U.S. Department of State English Language Specialist.
-Her research focuses on Asian Pacific Islander Desi American history, education, ethnic social/cultural capital, SEL, and ethnic identity.
-Erika spends her spare time with her two daughters, driving to their extra-curricular activities and cooking some of their favorite meals including korokke (croquettes), salmon, miso shiru (from scratch of course!), and gohan.
+Erika’s background includes over 15 years as a California credentialed teacher with a reading certificate, and has worked in a range of K-12 educator roles from classroom teacher to ELD (English Language Development)/Sheltered Programs Department Chair, and U.S. Department of State English Language Specialist.
+Her research focuses on Asian Pacific Islander Desi American history, education, ethnic social/cultural capital, SEL (Social Emotional Learning), and ethnic identity.

 Consulting Instructor